Vernon, Ontario: Library

 The Vernon branch of the Ottawa Public Library makes its home in an 1882 heritage building that was the community's one-room schoolhouse.
 It was recently renovated to have a new washroom and bell tower.
 The library has a wheelchair ramp.

 Museum

-Vernon is the home of the Osgoode Township Historical Society and Museum.
-It was founded by a group of dedicated senior citizens working with a New Horizons grant.
-The collection has grown tremendously and the Society now operates a Museum and Archives housed in two buildings with over 10000 sqft of display space.
-The large body of archival material and artifacts reflect the agricultural history of the Township of Osgoode.
+Vernon is the home of the Osgoode Township Museum.
+It was founded in 1973 by a group of dedicated senior citizens working with a New Horizons grant.
+The collection has grown tremendously, and the Museum is now housed in two buildings with over 10000 sqft of display space.
+The large body of archival material and artifacts reflects the agricultural history of the Township of Osgoode.

 Post Office

-Effective Oct 1, 2017 Vernon has no post office.
+Effective Oct 1, 2017, Vernon has no post office.
 Residents collect their mail in Community Mail Boxes (CMBs) dispersed throughout the village.
 Items that are too large for the CMBs are brought to the post office in Metcalfe, north of Vernon.
-Formerly the Vernon post office was located in the old Ford Motor dealership.
+Formerly, the Vernon post office was located in the old Ford Motor dealership.